Mongolia: Post-Cold War

-The fall of the Soviet Union in 1991 strongly influenced Mongolian politics and youth.
+The dissolution of the Soviet Union in 1991 strongly influenced Mongolian politics and youth.
 Its people undertook the peaceful Democratic Revolution in January 1990 and the introduction of a multi-party system and a market economy.
 At the same time, the transformation of the former Marxist-Leninist Mongolian People's Revolutionary Party to the current social democratic Mongolian People's Party reshaped the country's political landscape.

 A new constitution was introduced in 1992, and the term "People's Republic" was dropped from the country's name.
 The transition to a market economy was often rocky; during the early 1990s the country had to deal with high inflation and food shortages.
 The first election victories for non-communist parties came in 1993 (presidential elections) and 1996 (parliamentary elections).
-China has supported Mongolia's application for membership in to the Asia Cooperation Dialogue (ACD), Asia-Pacific Economic Cooperation (APEC) and granting it observer status in the Shanghai Cooperation Organisation.
+China has supported Mongolia's application for membership in the Asia Cooperation Dialogue (ACD), Asia-Pacific Economic Cooperation (APEC) and granting it observer status in the Shanghai Cooperation Organisation.

 Geography and climate

-At 1564116 km2, Mongolia is the world's 18th-largest country (after Iran).
+At 1564116 km2, Mongolia is the world's 18th-largest country.
 It is significantly larger than the next-largest country, Peru.
-It mostly lies between latitudes 41° and 52°N (a small area is north of 52°), and longitudes 87° and 120°E. As a point of reference the northernmost part of Mongolia is on roughly the same latitude as Berlin (Germany) and Saskatoon (Canada), while the southernmost part is on roughly the same latitude as Rome (Italy) and Chicago (USA).
+It mostly lies between latitudes 41° and 52°N (a small area is north of 52°), and longitudes 87° and 120°E. As a point of reference the northernmost part of Mongolia is on roughly the same latitude as Berlin (Germany) and Saskatoon (Canada), while the southernmost part is on roughly the same latitude as Rome (Italy) and Chicago (U.S.).
 The westernmost part of Mongolia is on roughly the same longitude as Kolkata in India, while the easternmost part is on the same longitude as Qinhuangdao and Hangzhou in China, as well as the western edge of Taiwan.
-Although Mongolia does not share a border with Kazakhstan, its westernmost point is only 36.76 km from Kazakhstan.
+Although Mongolia does not share a border with Kazakhstan, its westernmost point is only 36.76 km from Kazakhstan, nearly making a quadripoint.

 The geography of Mongolia is varied, with the Gobi Desert to the south and cold, mountainous regions to the north and west.
-Much of Mongolia consists of the Mongolian-Manchurian grassland steppe, with forested areas accounting for 11.2% of the total land area, a higher percentage than Ireland (10%).
+Much of Mongolia consists of the Mongolian-Manchurian grassland, with forested areas accounting for 11.2% of the total land area.
 The whole of Mongolia is considered to be part of the Mongolian Plateau.
 The highest point in Mongolia is the Khüiten Peak in the Tavan bogd massif in the far west at 4374 m.
 The basin of the Uvs Lake, shared with Tuva Republic in Russia, is a natural World Heritage Site.